 Most of the time you will only need to adjust the upper thread tension.
 The bobbin tension is set by the manufacturer when you get the machine, so the problem is usually with the upper tension.
 Assume the lower tension is correct and the upper tension is the problem—that’s usually the case.

 How you actually adjust the tension on your machine will vary from brand to brand and model to model.
 Typically there is either a button or a dial dedicated to tension.
 The dial (or display screen for digital versions) will have numbers around it.
 To loosen the upper tension turn the dial to the left towards a lower number.
 To tighten, turn to the right towards the higher numbers.

-On modern computerized machine the tension number is displayed on screen and you need to press + or – to adjust the tension.
+On a modern computerized machine, the tension number is displayed on-screen and you need to press + or – to adjust the tension.

 How to Check Bobbin Tension